NOMspectra/NOMspectra/docs/gui_tutorial.md

 ### Brutto formula generation and spectrum assignment

+Range of elemetns is shown in list above elements and Isotopes fields.

 By default, the following range of elements is used: C (from 4 to 50), O (from 0 to 25), H (4-100), N(0-3), S(0-2).
+To return to the standard selection press **Reset** .

-Limits are also used for H/C (0.25-2.2), O/C (0-1), DBE-O<=10, and the nitrogen rule.
+If Rules bo is on (default) limits are also used for H/C (0.25-2.2), O/C (0-1), DBE-O<=10, and the nitrogen rule.

-To view the standard selection or to return to it, press **Reset** .

 If you want to set a different set of elements and their range, then they need to be added one by one through the corresponding fields - **Element**, **Isotope**.
 If the element is the main one, then you can leave the **Isotope** field empty (for example, for carbon 12 - just fill in the element C), for specific isotopes fill in the appropriate fields (for example, C 13).
 Fill in the range **Range** from to.
 Press **Add** , the current set will be displayed.

-After that, sequentially add all the necessary elements.
+For remove element click on row in list field and press **remove** button.

 To generate brutto formulas, press **Gen** , the table will be displayed in the field below.

-To assign formulas, enter the allowable error in the **Err ppm** field, check the **Neg** checkbox if the mode is negative, and press the **Assign** button.
+To assign formulas, enter the allowable error in the **Err ppm** field, chose **mode** (negative by default or positive) and press the **Assign** button.

 You can load the background **Load Background** and remove it **Remove Background**.
 But for this it is necessary to use the background, to which formulas are also assigned - it should be processed in the same way as a spectrum and saved to a separate file.